 Buyer Letter to Seller

 When purchasing a home it is always recommended to perform a variety of inspections to satisfy the buyer.
 The buyer can opt to perform a range of inspections to make sure that you are well informed about what you are buying based on the condition of the home.
 You can perform as many or as few inspections as you want.
 I have had buyers bring their construction buddy over to the home to take a look, or their handy father (or mother).
 But the most common method is for a buyer to hire a home inspector.
 These inspectors will go through the majority of the house, looking for defects.
 Their purpose is to find defects, and believe me, they will!
 They will generate a report detailing what they find.
 This report is usually many pages long, some reaching 20 pages or more.
 They usually know more than a handy uncle because they inspect hundreds of houses every year.

 The main reason for an inspection though is to make sure there is a balance with how much you are offering on the home, and what you are getting.
 It is to know the home's defects are accounted for within the pricing of the home itself.
 So there a dozen of items to fix that total $300, that may be just fine and you may expect that.
 But if the inspection turns up a $6000 sewer line problem, you may have expected a properly working sewer line in the price you are paying for the house.
 This gives us the opportunity to renegotiate the price, or ask for repairs, so that the expectations of the house match the price you are paying for the house.

 Besides the general inspection, you can also perform specialized inspections.
-The main one or two that I recommend is the sewer line inspection and/or a fireplace inspection.
+I recommend also doing a sewer line inspection, a radon inspection, and a fireplace chimney inspection.
 Other types of inspections include structural, or environmental hazard (radon, lead, arsenic, etc.) electric or plumbing (as separate from the general inspection), and several other types of inspections.